-Article published in Physical Review Letters by Luis Viña, IFIMAC researcher.
+Article: Publisehd in Physical Review Letters by Luis Viña, member of The Materials Physics Department and IFIMAC researcher.

 In this work, the passive routing of a propagating quantum fluid of light is demonstrated.
 This routing is achieved by using a Josephson-like oscillation of the fluid between two coupled waveguides.
 Hybrid light matter particles, called exciton-polaritons, can undergo a phase transition into a bosonic condensed state.
 This state exhibits exceptional effects, e.g., pronounced nonlinearities, quantized vortices or superfluidity, thus justifying the designation “Quantum Fluid of Light”.
 We have successfully routed such a fluid, carrying out a precise control of the coupling between two confining waveguides, paving the way towards the development of full-optical, polaritonic logic networks.
 The partition of the condensate between the two arms of the couplers can be conveniently achieved by adjusting the energy and propagation speed inside a single device or the coupling strength in different devices.
 [Full article]